-The recent economic boom in China has been a story of two halves; big cities have experienced exponential growth while those in the countryside, mainly in the western part of China continue to live in poverty.
+The recent economic boom in China has been a story of two halves; big cities have experienced exponential growth while those in the countryside, mainly in the western part of China, continue to live in poverty.

 Bu Tuo County is a typical undeveloped county in China.
-The county is plagued with high drug and alcohol abuse, poor infrastructure and amenities, rising HIV prevalence rates and high rates of migration to cities, resulting in many children being orphaned or left behind.
-Recent HIV tests administered at a Bu Tuo drug detox center found that more than 36% of drug users were HIV-positive.
+Its high rates of drug and alcohol abuse, HIV and migration to cities, as well as poor infrastructure and amenities, has resulted in many children being orphaned or left behind.
+Recent HIV tests administered at a Bu Tuo drug detox center found that more than 36 percent of drug users were HIV-positive.

 Our areas of focus

 FXB started working in China in June 2006 and launched two FXBVillage programs in Long Chuan in Yunnan, targeting mainly orphans and vulnerable children (OVC) affected by drugs and HIV/AIDS.
 UNICEF and the Beijing Institute for Information and Control evaluated these programs in 2008 and highlighted significant increases in household income and assets, a 25 percent reduction in household debt and significant improvements in children’s health, education levels and emotional well-being.
 Among enrolled children who lost both parents, emotional and psychosocial status improved six-fold since enrollment in the program.